 2011-12: Kerfoot was named the BCHL Coastal Division’s Rookie of the Year after an outstanding season with Coquitlam and represented Canada West at the 2012 World Junior A Challenge.
 In 51 regular season games for the Express he scored 25 goals with 44 assists and had 24 penalty minutes.
 Coquitlam finished fourth in the Coastal Division.
 In the playoff series with Powell River Kerfoot scored 4 goals and had 6 penalty minutes in six games.
 In five games for Canada West at the WJAC he had 2 goals with 1 assist and 2 penalty minutes.
 Kerfoot committed to playing college hockey at Harvard in 2013-14.
 Ranked 165th amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft, he was selected by New Jersey in the fifth round (150th overall).

 Kerfoot is blessed with a tremendous amount of natural offensive skill.
 His best attributes though are his on-ice vision and hockey sense.
 His elite-level puck skills are evident in the fact that he is both a good passer and finisher.
-While his skating isn't quite what you'd expect from a player of his size, he is still quick and elusive and it's an area that he's worked hard to improve on.
+While he continues to work on his skating, he is still quick and elusive.
 Despite being undersized, Kerfoot battles all over the ice and is not afraid of physical play.
 Despite working hard in the weight room, the centerman needs to continue focusing on his health to limit the potential for injuries.